Last Updated: March 26, 2026

 Tank Size

-Since Dwarf Gourami is a small fish, many aquarists tend to keep it in small containers, and jars.
+Since Dwarf Gourami is a small fish, many aquarists will keep it in small containers, and jars.
 However, this is wrong.
 Dwarf gourami needs at least a 10 gallon tank to thrive and live happily.
 However, if you’re keeping two to three gouramis together, a 20 gallon tank would suffice.

 Water Parameters